greg-raven/Uncommon-Sense/_drafts/staging.md

 ... \[F\]or that nothing doth more hurt in a state, than that cunning men pass for wise.
 Francis Bacon

-I pledge allegiance to my Flag and to the Republic for which it stands; one Nation, indivisible, with Liberty and Justice for all.
-Francis Bellamy

 If the author of the Declaration of Independence were to utter such a sentiment today, the Post Office Department could exclude him from the mail, grand juries could indict him for sedition and criminal syndicalism, legislative committees could seize his private papers ... and United States Senators would be clamoring for his deportation that he ... should be sent back to live with the rest of the terrorists.
 Frank I. Cobb

 A sure sign of a genius is that all of the dunces are in a confederacy against him.
 Frank Lloyd Wright